 Reticulitermes flavipes, or eastern subterranean termites, are social insects that organize into very functional colony structures.
 Each colony member or caste performs very specific and specialized functions for the overall success of the colony.
-Eastern subterranean termite (EST) colonies are made up of three castes – workers, soldiers and reproductives.
+Eastern subterranean termite (EST) colonies are made up of three castes – workers, soldiers, and reproductives.
 Workers are 3 mm long and king and queen termites are 3/8 to 1/2 inch long.

 The reproductive caste is made up of the primary queens and males (kings) that stay within the colony for life.
 The secondary reproductives are important during times of colony stress or conditions unfavorable to the success of the colony.

-Alate queens and kings are black or dark brown, about 3/8 to a half inch long and have two pairs of wings that are lost after a termite swarm.
+Alate queens and kings are black or dark brown, about 3/8 to a half-inch long, and have two pairs of wings that are lost after a termite swarm.
 Generally, the appearance of swarmers or their shed wings is the first sign of a problem with eastern subterranean termites.

 Behavior, Diet, Habits

 Termites are the most destructive insect pests in the U.S., causing damage well into the billions of dollars annually.
 ESTs consume wood, but also will feed on and damage almost anything that contains cellulose such as pages of books and other papers.
-EST workers are not able to digest cellulose on their own and depend on microorganisms that reside in the worker termite’s gut to breakdown the cellulose into nutrients that workers feed to the other castes within the colony.
-ESTs establish their colonies underground, and the workers then use networks of tunnels located both above and below ground to search for cellulose.
+Further, EST workers are not able to digest cellulose on their own and depend on microorganisms that reside in the worker termite’s gut to breakdown the cellulose into nutrients that workers feed to the other castes within the colony.
+In addition, ESTs establish their colonies underground, and the workers then use networks of tunnels located both above and below ground to search for cellulose.

 Termite workers are constantly foraging for food and when a food source is located the workers communicate the food source location by depositing complex odors called pheromones along trails.